Youth Orchestras & Ensembles

 ONE TIME DONATION RECURRING DONATION

-If you'd like to support the WSYO program, please contact Tiffany Bell Rhodes at trhodes@wso.org to discuss sponsorship options.
+If you'd like to support the WSYO program, please contact Director of Development Micaela Heinrich-Arndt at mheinricharndt@wso.org to discuss sponsorship options.

 Thank You to Our WSYO Sponsors!

-Wichita Symphony Youth Orchestras activities are made possible with the generous support provided by The City of Wichita, The Sam and Rie Bloomfield Foundation, Fidelity Bank, Star Lumber, and Cessna and Beechcraft by Textron Aviation.
+Wichita Symphony Youth Orchestras activities are made possible with the generous support provided by The Sam and Rie Bloomfield Foundation, The City of Wichita, Fidelity Bank, Larksfield Place, Star Lumber, and Cessna and Beechcraft by Textron Aviation.

 Meet our Conductors & Staff